Shenr0n/flow-log-count/README.md

 - The flow logs entries only supports the version 2 default log format as described in the following [Amazon VPC documentation](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html).
 It is a text file and each log entry has 14 fields.
 The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
 - "protocol-numbers-1.csv" contains the [Assigned Internet Protocol Numbers from IANA](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml), which I used, to get the protocol names from protocol numbers in flow logs. **This file is required for the program's operations.**
 - The generated output is split into two files "tags_count.txt" and "port_protocol_count.txt" containing the Tag counts and Port/Protocol Combination counts respectively.
 The input files can be very large with thousands of mappings, so I split up the output into two files for ease of parsing.
 I skipped the "Tag Counts: " and "Port/Protocol Combination Counts: " strings in the first lines of these output files.
+- I'm assuming the flow logs are always in plaintext and lookup table is always in csv format.
 ---
 ### Testing
 - Testing was successful with a flow log file above 10 MB and lookup file with more than 14000 mappings.